microsoft/ebpf-for-windows/docs/NativeCodeGeneration.md

 # Native Code Generation Pipeline

-Generation of Windows Driver in PE format from an eBPF program can be broken down into a series of steps.
+Generation of a Windows Driver in PE format from an eBPF program can be broken down into a series of steps.
 The first step is executed by the developer either on their own build machine or part of a pre-existing build pipeline.
 The remaining steps can be executed in a secure environment (production signed PE image) or a developer environment (test signed PE image).

 ## External - Step 1 - Generation of LLVM IR from high level eBPF program